The Town of Apex is not in partnership and does not endorse any solar company.

 The Town of Apex is seeking ways to enhance the amount of solar energy installed in our community.
-Our solar goals can be found in our Solar Statement (PDF).
 For more information about the basics of solar energy, your solar options, and questions to ask solar professionals, read the Residential Consumer Guide to Solar Power (PDF) and visit the Department of Energy’s Homeowner’s Guide to Going Solar.

 (view full instructions for online application submittal at the bottom of this page)

 The PV system cannot be operated until the meter is changed out by the Electrical Department.
 This may take 3-5 days after Building Inspections completes their inspections.
 For all interconnection issues:

 Confirmation of the changeout will be emailed from NoReplyCityworks@apexnc.org.
 If you don't receive the message, please check your spam filter before calling the electrical department at 919-249-3531.

 - Solar Installation & Interconnection Application (PDF).
 You can verify Apex jurisdiction at https://services.wakegov.com/realestate/.